-The resulting 38 comorbidity measures are identified using secondary ICD-10-CM diagnoses on an inpatient discharge or outpatient record.
-Starting with the first refined versions (v2021.1), indicators that the secondary diagnosis was present on admission (POA) are used for a subset of the comorbidity measures where the condition could have arisen either prior to or during the hospital stay.4 The remaining comorbidity measures do not use POA indicators because the condition can be assumed to be pre-existing and not the result of hospital care (e.g., diabetes, AIDS).
-In contrast, the Elixhauser Comorbidity Software for ICD-9-CM and the beta versions of the Elixhauser Comorbidity Software for ICD-10-CM used the MS-DRGs to exclude secondary diagnoses related to the principal diagnosis for the inpatient stay.
+The 38 comorbidity measures are identified using secondary ICD-10-CM diagnoses on an inpatient discharge or outpatient record.
+Starting with the first refined versions (v2021.1), indicators that the secondary diagnosis was present on admission (POA) are used for a subset of the comorbidity measures where the condition could have arisen either prior to or during the hospital stay.6 The remaining comorbidity measures do not use POA indicators because the condition can be assumed to be pre-existing and not the result of hospital care (e.g., diabetes, AIDS).
+In contrast, the Elixhauser Comorbidity Software for ICD-9-CM and the beta versions of the Elixhauser Comorbidity Software for ICD-10-CM used the Medicare Severity diagnosis-related groups (MS-DRGs) to exclude secondary diagnoses related to the principal diagnosis for the inpatient stay.
 Additional information on the changes implemented starting with the v2021.1 release, including background on why the changes were made, is included in Appendix A.

-Table 1 provides a list of the 38 comorbidity measures, associated abbreviations used for data element names in the accompanying SAS program, an indication of whether POA indicators are used, and an overview of difference from the ICD-9-CM version of the measure.
-The comorbidity measures are alphabetized based on the comorbidity measure's abbreviation in the Elixhauser Comorbidity Software Refined for ICD-10-CM, v2022.1.
+Table 1 provides a list of the 38 comorbidity measures, associated abbreviations used for data element names in the accompanying SAS program, and an indication of whether POA indicators are used.
+The comorbidity measures are alphabetized based on the comorbidity